2018ik/2018ik.github.io/_wiki/prayer.markdown

 ## Background

-The real significance of prayer is to contact God in our spirit and to absorb God Himself.
-Our creator ordained that we would have a life that can live together with Him.
-This is prayer.
-We should feel some kind of personal movement toward Him when we pray.
+**Prayer** is to contact God in the spirit to absorb God.

-Praying also builds up (Jude 20).
-This is possible if our prayer is not in our self.
+Praying in spirit builds up the church (Jude 20).

 ## Instrinsic Significance

-To pray is to realize that we are nothing and can do nothing; prayer is the real denial and repudiating of our self tso that we may enjoy Christ as everything to us (Col. 4:2; Gal.
+To pray is to realize that the self is nothing and can do nothing; prayer is the real denial and repudiating of one's self so that one may enjoy Christ as their everything (Col. 4:2; Gal.
 2:20).

 ## Genuine Prayer